 ANALYZING YOUR INVESTMENT PORTFOLIO

-You’ll find the following three screenshots of your investment portfolio using the new Investment Checkup features.
+You’ll find the following three screenshots of your investment portfolio using the new Investment Checkup features for 2016 and beyond..

 1) Stock Concentration: A snapshot of your individual holdings and feedback on the diversification of your portfolio based on stocks, sector, and style.
 In this example, RKUS looks a little heavy and is in consideration to be sold down to keep stock weightings the same.